Linux Virtual Delivery Agent

 Install a root certificate on each Citrix Director client

 Session shadowing uses the same registry-based certificate store as IIS, so you can install root certificates using IIS or the Microsoft Management Console (MMC) Certificates snap-in.
 When you receive a certificate from a CA, you can restart the Web Server Certificate Wizard in IIS and the wizard installs the certificate.
 Alternatively, you can view and import certificates on the computer using the MMC and add the certificate as a standalone snap-in.
 Internet Explorer and Google Chrome import the certificates installed on your operation system by default.
-For Mozilla Firefox, you must import your root SSL certificates on the Authorities tab of Certificate Manager.
+For Mozilla Firefox, you must import your root CA certificates on the Authorities tab of Certificate Manager.

 Install a server certificate and its key on each Linux VDA server